kamichiotti/SPACHETE/README.md

 The output directory of SPACHETE will have a subdirectory for each stem, and each of these subdirectories will look the same as that of MACHETE, with an additional folder called "spork_out" which has the spork run data and information

-In the "spachete_feeder.py" around line 190 are the different ways to make the multiple stem files get run in parallel, currently it is set to just use subprocess, but it can also submit multiple SLURM jobs.

 # MACHETE
 More Accurate vs Mismatched Alignment CHimEra Tracking Engine